June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # Racial Breakdown

-Between January 1, 2000 and April 4, 2021 there have been *at least* 603 police-involved deaths in Canada.
+Between January 1, 2000 and April 4, 2021 there have been *at least* **603 police-involved deaths in Canada**.
 This number is based on updates I've added to the CBC data.
-These deaths were not evenly distributed across demographic groups.
-To highlight this, I've calculated the police-involved death rates using 2016 census data.
-The death rates for Indigenous, Black, and White individuals are *at least*: **2.94**, **1.94**, **0.44** deaths / million residents / year respectively.
+* To highlight the uneven distribution of deaths across demographic groups, I've calculated the police-involved death rates for each group using 2016 census data.
+* The death rates for Indigenous, Black, and White individuals are *at least*: **2.94**, **1.94**, **0.44** deaths / million residents / year respectively.
 * The victims' race is Unknown in 153 (25.4%) of the incidents, this means the numbers for across racial groups are likely higher than reported.

 <div style="overflow: hidden;